jacobdbt2100/SQL-Data-Analytics/README.md

 # SQL for Data Analysts — 4-Week Roadmap

-## Week 1 — SQL Basics & Table Foundations
+## Week 1 — SQL Basics & Database Foundations

 - What is SQL and how databases are structured
 - Creating and inserting into tables